-Topics for the Thesis can be freely selected by the students through Neptun during a given period.
+Topics for the Thesis can be freely selected by the students through Neptun during a given period..

-The Thesis will be evaluated by the supervisor and by an opponent – referees – suggested by the supervisor.
+The Thesis is evaluated by the supervisor and by an opponent – referees – suggested by the supervisor.
 Both referees’ judgement has the same weight therefore if both of them give grade 1 (fail) for the Thesis then the student is not allowed to defend the work and has to rewrite the Thesis.

 If one of the referees gives a grade 1 (fail) and the other gives a grade 2 (pass) or better, then the thesis has to be seen by a third referee.
-If the third referee gives a grade 1 (fail) then it is the responsibility of the Programme Leader to decide whether to allow the student to defend the thesis, or if the student must rewrite it.
+If the third referee gives a grade 1 (fail) then it is the responsibility of the Programme Director to decide whether to allow the student to defend the thesis, or if the student must rewrite it.

 Requirements concerning theses